vibes/vibes-react-native-expo/README.md

-# Vibes SDK - Android Installation Guide (Managed Workflow + Custom Development Build)
+# Vibes SDK - Android & iOS Installation Guide (Managed Workflow + Custom Development Build)

-This guide provides step-by-step instructions for installing and configuring the Vibes SDK in your Android React Native/Expo application using **managed workflow** with **custom development build** and Expo 51.
+This guide provides step-by-step instructions for installing and configuring the Vibes SDK in your Android & iOS React Native/Expo application using **managed workflow** with **custom development build** and Expo 51.

+**Applicable for Android only:**
 The Vibes SDK for Android is distributed as an **AAR (Android Archive)** file, which is a binary library format that contains compiled Android code, resources, and manifest entries.
 AAR files are automatically included in your app during the build process through the Expo plugin system.